H2Oxi/assassyn-public/python/assassyn/codegen/simulator/external.md

 - External modules without clocks are treated as combinational blocks: inputs are driven via `set_*` calls and `eval()` is automatically inserted immediately before an output read if inputs changed in the same downstream visit.
 - External modules with clocks rely on periodic `clock_tick()` calls from their owning downstream module.
 The simulator toggles the clock and performs two `eval()` calls (falling then rising edge).
 Resets, when present, can be asserted via `set_reset`/`apply_reset`.
-- The generated manifest allows higher-level tooling to load external shared libraries at runtime if dynamic loading is required (the simulator links statically by default through the path dependencies).
+- The generated manifest lists absolute shared-library paths so higher-level tooling can validate or reload them if needed.
+The simulator relies on the runtime loader embedded in each crate, so missing or stale libraries trigger an immediate panic with the failing path.

 ## Environment Requirements and Customisation

 - Install Verilator and ensure `VERILATOR_ROOT` points at the installation root (the generator fails early if the variable is missing).
 - Optional `ASSASSYN_VERILATOR` lets you override the Verilator binary location.
-- The generated crates use `cc` for compilation, so a C++17-capable toolchain must be available on the host system.
+- Provide a C++17-capable toolchain.
+Set `CXX` to the desired compiler, otherwise the generator probes `clang++`, `g++`, then `c++`.
-- If you need to tweak the build flags or linking strategy, modify `python/assassyn/codegen/simulator/build_rs_template.rs`.
-Because `_generate_build_rs` simply performs placeholder substitution, custom changes in the template propagate to all future crate generations.
+- To tweak build flags or linking strategy, adjust `_build_verilator_library()` in `python/assassyn/codegen/simulator/external.py`.

 ## Debugging Tips